Indirection

 of network addresses such as 208.80.154.224.
 The indirection from human-readable names to network addresses means that the references to a web page become more memorable, and links do not need to change when a web site is relocated to a different server.

 Overview

-A famous aphorism of Butler Lampson goes: "All problems in computer science can be solved by another level of indirection" (the "fundamental theorem of software engineering").
+A famous aphorism of Butler Lampson that is attributed to David Wheeler goes: "All problems in computer science can be solved by another level of indirection" (the "fundamental theorem of software engineering").

 This is often deliberately mis-quoted with "abstraction layer" substituted for "level of indirection".
-An often cited corollary to this is, "...except for the problem of too many layers of indirection."
+A corollary to this aphorism, and the original conclusion from Wheeler, is "...except for the problem of too many layers of indirection."